pyrates-neuroscience/RectiPy/documentation/doc/source/index.rst

 Contact
 -------

-If you have questions, problems or suggestions regarding PyRates, please contact `Richard Gast <https://www.richardgast.me>`_.
+If you have questions, problems or suggestions regarding RectiPy, please contact `Richard Gast <https://www.richardgast.me>`_.

 Contribute
 ----------